WolfThatMoos/PTCGPExtras/README.md

 # PTCGPExtras
 Additional functionality to [Arturo's PTCGP bot](https://github.com/Arturo-1212/PTCGPB)

+> [!WARNING]
+> This version of the bot is only tested working with Arturo's PTCGP Bot Version 6.3.16

 ## Update and FAQS:

 ### What is this / what does it do?